+Here is an easy baby skirt pattern to fit any baby.
 One of the joys of having a new baby is sewing them clothing.
-Baby clothes don’t take up much fabric and are quick and easy to make.
-When I look back at the clothes I made for my daughter they look like tiny little doll clothing.
+Baby skirts don’t take up much fabric and are quick and easy to make.
+When I look back at the clothes I made for my daughter, they look like tiny little doll clothing.
 I can’t believe how small she was!
-Here is an easy baby skirt pattern to fit any baby.

 - Cotton fabric – I used cotton quilting fabric.
 Lightweight chambray or corduroy can also look nice for a Wintery look.

-- Optional – lace or ric-rac to decorate.
-Make sure the lace you choose is not scratchy on baby’s delicate skin.
+- Optional – Lace or ric-rac to decorate.
+Make sure the lace trim you choose is not scratchy on the baby's delicate skin.

 - Safety pin for threading the elastic through the casing.